peterjochum/ase2020/web/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Build the container

+Run `docker build -t steambuddy_web:local .`

+## Run the container

+- The application is available on port 80 in the container
+- Set the steambuddy api using the environment variable `STEAMBUDDY_API_URL`

+Run `docker run --rm -p 8080:80 -e STEAMBUDDY_API_URL=http://steambuddy.info steambuddy_web:local`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).